fhoudebert/tabulon/DEVELOPMENT.md

 prints what to look for; `./compil.sh --verbose` passes `--verbose` to `tauri build` and shows linuxdeploy's own error.

-Checked on Ubuntu with both variables forced: release build, `.deb`, `.rpm` and AppImage produced, libwayland purge verified, the AppImage starts under Xvfb. **Not** reproduced on Manjaro itself — which of the two causes applies there is to be confirmed with `--verbose`.
+Validated: `./compil.sh` now builds the AppImage on Manjaro as well as on Debian/Ubuntu (and the Windows build is unaffected).

 ## License